zibraproject/zibraproject.github.io/_posts/2016-06-01-poretools-organise-function.markdown

 ---
 layout: post
-title:  "Organising file transfers with poretools organise"
+title:  "Tidying up run folders with poretools organise"
 categories: protocols
 author: nick
 ---

 On the flight to Natal I started thinking about the process of handling the sequencing data files we will (hopefully!) be generating on this trip.
+There's something about starting new projects that gives you the incentive to avoid all the problems of the last one, isn't there?

-Given that I'm about as useful in the lab as a chocolate teapot it's also a chance to write some scripts that will be useful for the folks running the sequencing.
+And given that I'm about as useful in the lab as a chocolate teapot it's also a chance to write some scripts that will be useful for the folks running the sequencing.

 One thing I've been meaning to do for literally two years now is to add a function